-We would recommend importing offline custom basemaps as MBTiles.
+We would recommend importing offline custom basemaps as MBTILES.
 The advantage of this is that the zoom level can be set to a higher level of detail, suitable for mapping.
-MBTiles also tend to render faster than GeoTIFFs due to the fact that they have been pre-processed to the correct projection and appropriate zoom level for display.
+MBTILES also tend to render faster than GeoTIFFS due to the fact that they have been pre-processed to the correct projection and appropriate zoom level for display.

-Midland Valley's Move software allows for the conversion of geo-referenced images to MBTiles in a couple of steps.
+Petroleum Experts' MOVE software allows for the conversion of geo-referenced images to MBTiles in a couple of steps.
 For more information see the help pages within the Move software.
 Alternatively the following programs also allow for MBTile creation;